 As the mother of the Pleiades, Pleione embodies maternal grace and protective instincts.
 The Pleiades, often depicted as a group of sisters in art and literature, benefit from Pleione’s guidance and nurturing presence.
 Her role as a guardian figure aligns with the broader theme of maternal care prevalent in Greek mythology.

-Associations with Calm Seas:
+Associations with Calm Seas

 Pleione’s lineage, tracing back to the Oceanids, aligns her with the tranquil and nurturing aspects of the sea.
 In some interpretations, she is specifically linked to the calm seas, mirroring the serene influence of her oceanic ancestry.